 All CMHA-CEI staff, volunteers, and interns contribute to quality and performance improvement processes.
-This occurs in a variety of ways, including program representation at the Quality Improvement and Compliance Committee, collaboration with QI staff on performance improvement projects, incident reporting, and carrying out the agency's mission and vision while providing direct care.
+This occurs in a variety of ways, including program representation at the Quality Improvement and Compliance Committee, collaboration with QI staff on quality and performance improvement activities, incident reporting, and carrying out the agency's mission and vision while providing direct care.